bazel-contrib/rules_nodejs/README.md

 $ yarn create @bazel
 ```

-> These commands are equivalent to `npx run @bazel/create` which downloads the latest version of the `@bazel/create` package from npm and runs the program contained.
+> These commands are equivalent to `npx @bazel/create` which downloads the latest version of the `@bazel/create` package from npm and runs the program contained.

 See the output of the tool for command-line options and next steps.